-The Thesaurus Linguae Graecae (TLG) is a research center at the University of California, Irvine.
+The Thesaurus Linguae Graecae (TLG) is a Special Research Project at the University of California, Irvine.
 Founded in 1972 the TLG has collected and digitized most literary texts written in Greek from Homer to the fall of Byzantium in AD 1453.
 Its goal is to create a comprehensive digital library of Greek literature from antiquity to the present era. (more)

 Feb.
 23, 2011: The TLG is pleased to announce the release of the Online Liddell-Scott Jones. (more)